SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Additional Places for Live Music in September

 SF Symphony: September marks the opening of a new season at the SF Symphony.
-They are offering just one show this month Salonen Conducts An Alpine Symphony (9/29 - 9/30).
 See the full SF Symphony schedule.

 Comedy